gerpy/rpm-install/README.md

 > - Helping with de-dithering for 8-bit and 16-bit games
 > - Giving a bit more "organic" feel rather than flat, clinical square pixels

 The following main CRT shader config is saved as my **global preset**.
-Specific configurations (such as Megadrive) come as **content directory presets**.
-If I want to make a system look more retro, I use **content directories overrides** with Blargg filters but I let the shaders as they are.
-Remember that scaling options were saved as **core directories overrides** so every aspect is independant from the other, which is simpler IMO.
+Specific configurations (such as Megadrive with a dedither path) come as **content directory presets**.

 More than just scanlines, I'm looking for masks that: